kev-in-ta/kev-in-ta.github.io/content/_index.md

 title: Kevin Ta
 ---

 Hi, it's Kevin!
-I'm an incoming Software Developer at Waabi.
+I'm a Software Developer at Waabi working on on-board systems and sensor calibration.
 I graduated from ETH Zurich with a M.Sc. in Robotics Systems and Control.
 Previously, I completed my Bachelor's at the University of British Columbia in Mechanical Engineering,  specializing in Mechatronics.

 My professional interests lie in multi-sensor systems, computer vision, and robotics.
 My research at the [CVL](https://vision.ee.ethz.ch/) focused on deep representation for multi-sensor SLAM and sensor calibration for autonomous vehicles.
 Previously, I worked on next-generation sensor calibration & development of self-driving cars at [Cruise](https://getcruise.com).